 Nominated for a Grammy, Goldenthal wrote this score before the film was even shot.
 His resulting compositions are unlike any Batman themes heard up to that point, and even today stand out.
 I’ll be using tracks from both the 1995 release and the limited expanded edition release in 2012.

 “Mouth to Mouth Nocturne”, a love tune, still has a dark overlay.
 “The Pull of Regret” is perhaps the darkest track in the score, mixing low bass notes with sorrowful string sections.
-“Batterdammerung” provides a wonderful closure, using a brass motif rarely heard throughout the score.
+This style continues in tracks like “Dream Doll”, “Flashback/Signal/Robin’s Lament”, and “Memories Repressed/Love”.
+“Batterdammerung” provides a wonderful closure using a brass motif rarely heard throughout the score.

-FINAL RATING: 3.7/5
+FINAL RATING: 3.8/5

 Aside from the above mention villain themes aren’t the best.
-Mr. Freeze’s is just a big brass number, not the most original but effective.
+Mr. Freeze’s is just a big brass number, not the most original (another reuse from Forever) but effective.
 Ivy’s theme is far better, using a solo saxophone and Bane doesn’t really have one.
 Throughout there’s also uses of guitars, drums, and other Goldenthal experiments.
 You can hear good representations of this in “One More Diamond/The Ball” and “Night Streets/Dick Saves Barb”.

 “Access Allowed/Trust Me Now/Batgirl” and “Ivy’s Garden” give us a more restrained and Gothic sound, mostly keeping Goldenthal’s zany brass out until the end.
 In terms of what might be called “traditional” Batman music, this gets pretty close.
 There’s also similar moments in “Mr. Freezes Revenge/Beauty and the Beast”.
-When the composer goes quiet, its both a welcome relief to the ears and a chance for theme variations to make appearances.
+When the composer goes quiet, it’s both a welcome relief to the ears and a chance for theme variations to make appearances.

-FINAL RATING: 3.9/5
+FINAL RATING: 3.8/5